jrstendencia/CPE232_JasminTendencia/README.md

 # CPE232_JasminTendencia

 Welcome to my Github repository!
-This repository contains various scripts and resources related to Managing Enterprise Server.
+This repository contains various scripts and resources related to Managing Enterprise Servers.

 ##Contents